armonjohnson/ec2-monitoring-auto-remediation/README.md

 Both instances are running and actively monitored in the us-east-1 region.

-What your EC2 screenshot proves
+What this proves

-Multiple environments exist (not a single test box)
+Multiple environments (not a single test instance)

-Instances are running and reachable
+Realistic Dev / Prod separation

-Monitoring is applied at the instance level
+Instance-level monitoring enabled

-This mirrors real Dev / Prod separation
+Mirrors real production architecture

 2️⃣ CloudWatch CPU Alarm Configuration

-A CloudWatch alarm was configured on the Dev EC2 instance using the following settings:
+A CloudWatch alarm was configured on the Dev EC2 instance with the following settings:

 Metric: CPUUtilization